pietro-fantini/macro-mcp/README.md

 **Parameters:**
 - `user_id` (string, required): The ID of the user recording this meal
 - `meal` (enum, required): Type of meal - one of: `breakfast`, `morning_snack`, `lunch`, `afternoon_snack`, `dinner`, `extra`
+- `meal_day` (string, required): The date when the meal was consumed in YYYY-MM-DD format (e.g., "2025-10-13").
+This can be different from when the meal is recorded, allowing users to log meals retroactively.
 - `calories` (integer, required): Total calories of the meal
 - `macros` (object, required): Macronutrients as key-value pairs
   - Example: `{"protein": 25.5, "carbs": 30.2, "fat": 10.5, "fiber": 5.0, "sodium_mg": 150, "cholesterol_mg": 45}`